 They worked through dust storms, blazing heat, and icy blizzards.

-What was the Grange? → The Grange was a group set up by the farmers to help them get to know each other as well as solve problems together.
+- d The Grange was a group set up by the farmers to help them get to know each other as well as solve problems together.

 - e The Battle of Little Bighorn was fought between Native Americans (The Lakotas) and the United States Army.
 The Native Americans defeated Custer in this battle.

 - A reservation is public land set aside by the government for the use of a particular group of people.

 Native Americans were forced to live on the reservations because the settlers moving in pushed them out of their land.

 - The Homestead Act encouraged people to move and settle in the West.